Chicago Commitment

 Vital Communities

 We believe that a resilient and dynamic metropolitan area is dependent upon equitable development.
-The Vital Communities focus of the Chicago Commitment’s work stimulates development in underserved neighborhoods by making early investments in response to community needs that contribute to economic growth.
-We support place-based economic development, creative placemaking, and placekeeping initiatives to improve the quality of life for individuals in neighborhoods that have experienced disinvestment.
+The Vital Communities focus of our work stimulates development in neighborhoods by making early investments in response to community needs that contribute to economic growth.
+We support place-based economic development andcreative placemaking and placekeeping initiatives to improve the quality of life for individuals in neighborhoods that have experienced disinvestment.
 We also support organizations whose research and analysis informs socially beneficial and equitable development.

-In light of Chicago’s history, our place-based funding is primarily concentrated in Black and Latina/o/x neighborhoods on the South and West Sides.
-After an aforementioned review of our strategy in 2022, which assessed the success of our efforts since 2016, we made refinements that we believe will help us achieve greater impact.
+In light of Chicago’s history, our place-based funding is primarily concentrated in neighborhoods on the South and West Sides.
+After a review of our strategy in 2022, which assessed the success of our efforts since 2016, we made refinements that we believe will help us achieve greater impact.
 Specifically, we narrowed the geographic footprint of our neighborhood-level economic development funding, increasing our investments in a smaller number of communities.
 These modifications enable us to deepen community partnerships, pursue greater cohesion across our approaches toward equity, and strengthen the capacity of organizations working in the smaller footprint.

 More About Vital Communities Right Arrow View Vital Communities Grant Guidelines Right Arrow